Intersection patterns and connections to distance problems: Introduction

-Let $\mathbb{F}_q$ be a finite field of order $q$, where $q$ is a prime power.
-In this paper, we introduce the finite field analog of this type of questions and study the primary properties with an emphasis on the group of orthogonal matrices and the set of orthogonal projections.
-More precisely, we consider the following three main questions in this paper. \begin{restatable}{question}{ques} Given $A,B \subset \mathbb{F}_q^d$ and $g \in O(d)$, under what conditions on $A$, $B$, and $g$ can we have
+In this paper, we introduce the finite field analogue of this topic, and study the primary properties with an emphasis on the group of orthogonal matrices.
+More precisely, we consider the following two main questions.